-This year, we are not going to allow pool toys, for example, inflatable balls, that may get in the way of other swimmers.
-Again, we ask for families to monitor their kids and help them practice safe social distancing and mask wearing.
+At this time, we are not going to allow pool toys, for example, inflatable balls, that may get in the way of other swimmers.

 How does the reservation system work?

 - Once a reservation is confirmed, you can view it in the My Reservations tab in your account.
 Existing reservations may be cancelled from the My Reservations tab.
-There is also a Cancel a Reservation link on the website menu.
-You can now cancel one family member in your reservation without having to cancel and rebook your entire group.
+You can cancel one family member in your reservation or your entire group.
 To substitute a family member, uncheck the name of the person not going to the pool then check the name of the person who will use the slot.
 Remember, the per person limits cannot be shared among family members.

 - Daily Guest Passes may not be used.
 Due to capacity restrictions we are not admitting non-member guests this season.
 We must have a record of everyone and their contact information on the premises should COVID tracing be necessary.
 If you have a caregiver who brings your children to the pool, please select Manage Account, Make a Payment from the website menu.
 The information for your caregiver can be entered there.
 Guest passes will remain on your account for future seasons.

-- The reservation periods will open up each Saturday night for the following week at approximately 10:00pm (the time is approximate because it is a manual process).
+- The reservation periods will open up each Thursday night at approximately 10:00pm for the week running from Saturday to the following Friday.
+(The opening time is approximate because it is a manual process).

-- Beginning on Saturday at 10:00pm through Sunday, you may make up to 3 reservations per week per swimmer.
-As of Monday, you may make Same-Day reservations, up to a limit of 7 total reservations in a week; this 7 includes the up-to-3 reservations made prior to Monday.
+- Beginning on Thursday at 10:00pm through Friday at 10:00pm, you may make up to 3 reservations per week per swimmer (we expect to increase this to 4 reservations when school ends).
+Starting on Saturday, you may make Same-Day reservations, up to a limit of 7 total reservations in a week, including any reservations made in the initial Thursday-Friday reservation period.
 Reservations beyond these limits will be cancelled so check the My Reservations tab on your account management page to confirm the reservations you are holding real-time.

 - You may book back-to-back slots but those will each count against your weekend and weekly limits.

-- We do know it can be difficult to reserve in advance when it is the season of unpredictable weather, but please be patient and understand that reservations may not be rebooked due to weather or other closures.
+- We know it can be difficult to reserve in advance given unpredictable weather, but please be patient and understand that reservations may not be rebooked due to weather or other closures.

 What is the new protocol to enter the pool?